The 43 Best Things To Do In Bali in 2024🌴

 1. Visit Nusa Penida from Bali island

-A stunning and unforgettable island, which is a personal favourite of mine as a best thing to do in Bali.
-There is plenty of epic things to do on Nusa Penida, including the unbelievable Kelingking beach (check out the Kelingking beach sunset) and the epic broken beach (you will love the Broken Beach Hike).
+A stunning and unforgettable island, which is a personal favourite of mine as the best thing to do in Bali.
+There is plenty of top things to do on Nusa Penida, including the unbelievable Kelingking beach (check out the Kelingking beach sunset) and the epic broken beach (you will love the Broken Beach Hike).
 I was shocked by how amazing this island is.
 This is an early morning tour – but a must visit.
 And, one of the top activities to do in October.

-I Never in a million years expected to see some of the unbelievable views on this newly tourist found island.
+I Never in a million years expected to see some of the unbelievable views on this new tourist found island.
 You need to see Nusa Penida sooner rather than later as this island will become very touristic in the not so far future.
-You won’t want to visit the secret point beach if it’s covered in tourists running round like headless chickens with selfie sticks.
+You won’t want to visit the secret point beach if it’s covered in tourists running around like headless chickens with selfie sticks.

 The cheapest way for how to get to Nusa Penida from Sanur is to pay for the local ferry from either Sanur or Padang Bai both which are located on mainland Bali, the ferry takes about 1 and half hours.
 Once you there you will be amazed at unbelievable picturesque scenery.
-Also, the food and accommodation on the Nusa Penida island is crazy cheap.
+Also, the food and accommodation on the Nusa Penida island are crazy cheap.

 The ferry from Bali to Nusa Penida costs | $25

 2. Visit the Gili islands

 There are 3 tranquil Gili islands and your Bali bucket list should have at least one of the islands down for a visit.
 The Gili Trawangan and the other Gili islands are filled with romance, atmosphere and amazing spirit.
-I absolutely loved Gili T, such a cool island with a sweet atmosphere.
-It’s crazy how it’s perfectly for backpackers, but at the same time perfect for a luxury holiday.
+You must visit Gili T. I loved Gili T, such a cool island with a sweet atmosphere.
+It’s crazy how it’s perfect for backpackers, but at the same time perfect for a luxury holiday.
 So whatever type of visit to Gili you want, there is something on this epic island for everyone